shaurya-prakash/ghsample/README.md

 # GithubSample (ghsample)
-A sample folder for practicing repository management at Github
+A folder for practicing repository management at Github